andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 # => "from ensure"
 ```

-Secondly, if an exception is raised and rescued, then explicit `return`
-overrides value returned from a `rescue` section:
+Moreover, in scenarios where an exception is raised and subsequently rescued, the explicit `return` within the `ensure` section takes precedence over the value returned from the `rescue` section.

 ```ruby
 def foo